-With hindsight is obvious to anyone with any knowledge of computers that HAL could not possibly have been born in 1997, nor at any time since then, nor even in the foreseeable future.
-The estimated time of arrival of such a powerful artificial intellect is still a long way off.
-How far off depends on your optimism and, of course, your involvement with AI (Artificial Intelligence).
+With hindsight is obvious to anyone with any knowledge of computers that HAL could not possibly have been born in 1997.
+Back then we were struggling to get neural networks to do trivial things and they didn't really do well enough to be taken seriously.
+Now the estimated time of arrival of such a powerful artificial intellect depends on your optimism and, of course, your involvement with AI (Artificial Intelligence).

 HAL had it all, artificial vision, speech recognition, speech generation and, most important of all, understanding.
 He even manages to lip read to discover what the astronauts are plotting - an incredibly difficult perceptual task without additional cues, even for a human.

 HAL even lip reads

 Around the time of HAL’s virtual birthday in 1997 there was much debate exploring just how far away we were (and still are) from the creation of HAL, most of it biased toward reinforcing a delusion that HAL could be built if only we had the determination; or at worst it could be built in a few years, again if we really put our minds to it.
 All we need to do, it was claimed is bring it all together in one place and we will have an operational HAL, presumably in Urbana.
 Nonsense, of course at the time but not so nonsensical now.